 Sequins and glitter

 These are to be avoided, especially if they are machine sewn.
 However, hand-embroidered or intricate designs can look extremely well placed in our world.
 We will disallow anything "sparkly" that breaks the aesthetic, and feel free to ask for pre-approval in the Facebook group.

 Similar to sequins and glitter, sheer fabrics can look extremely modern unless used in certain ways.
 Please ask for pre-approval before planning to incorporate sheer fabrics into your kit.

 Nylon clothing (windbreaker fabric)

 No obvious logos are permitted to be visible on your items or gear.

 DRESS CODE...
 FOR THE WORLD

 We also want to keep the in game area free of other modern items that would take away from the immersion.
 We require period looking drinking, eating, and seating items.
 This means no plastic utensils or plates, no modern water bottles or cans.
 Holders for bottles and cans that can be used to cover the non-period items.
 If you bring a modern folding chair, we ask you cover it with a period appropriate blanket or sheet to make it less obvious.
-If you have modern items, they must be keep them in your personal tent or in a designated out of game area.
+If you have modern items, they must be keep them in your personal tent or in a designated out of game area and covered.
+Magnets and colored films are also not allowed to be brought, due to their use for our Interactive Technology elements.
 As always, if you have any questions or concerns before, during, or after a game, please ask a team member to help sort you out!